2ndcouteau/Madkudu/README.md

 I added an error management and a debug option to keep the tool clean for a casual usage.

-I also finetuned all the options of the CLI to respect the consign to have a tool `fully automated and able to recurrently and periodically retrieving and processing the data without any external action` That why, by default, the tool get the date of the previous month with the aim to run it periodically every 1st of the month.
+I also finetuned all the options of the CLI to respect the consign to have a tool `fully automated and able to recurrently and periodically retrieving and processing the data without any external action`.
+That why, by default, the tool get the date of the previous month with the aim to run it periodically every 1st of the month.

 And to open a way of the data transformation, I add a feature `--clean` to merge duplicated rows and add a column 'count' to keep the information.